Pan-Asianism

 Pan-Asianism (also known as Asianism or Greater Asianism) is an ideology aimed at creating a political and economic unity among Asian peoples.
 Various theories and movements of Pan-Asianism have been proposed, particularly from East, South and Southeast Asia.
-The motive for the movement was in opposition to the values of Western imperialism and colonialism, and that Asian values preceded European values.
+The motive for the movement was in opposition to the values of Western imperialism and colonialism, and that Asian values were superior to European values.

+The concept of Asianism in Japan and China has changed during the early 20th century from a foreign-imposed and negatively received, to a self-referential and embraced concept, according to historian Torsten Weber.